Training Descriptions

 This interactive workshop teaches participants how to structure public involvement under the National Environmental Policy Act (NEPA) and the Administrative Procedure Act (APA).
 The workshop explores techniques on how to involve the public, collaborate with interest groups and government agencies, and resolve difficult conflicts.
 The workshop also teaches best techniques for influencing Federal actions through the commenting process.

-NEPA Cumulative Effects Analysis and Documentation - NEAD
+NEPA Reasonably Foreseeable Effects Analysis and Documentation - NEAD

 Overview of the California Environmental Quality Act (CEQA) - OCE